oneapi-src/oneDNN/doc/rfcs/20200401-cpu-dir-structure/README.md

   supported.
 This should be abstracted out by a specialized function `platform::has_bf16()` or `engine->has_bf16()`.
 - Functions to check the cache size should also be abstract.
-For x64 the implementation may use Xbyak, but in general there should be explicit dependency.
+For x64 the implementation may use Xbyak, but such kind of dependencies should be guarded, so that the library can be built on non x64 platforms.
 - Semi-jitted implementations, like `gemm_inner_product_utils.cpp`, currently
   hide some unsupported case by providing the fallback C-based implementation.
   Typically, within the same class.